 - A basic understanding of your cash flow

-This might feel like you’re encroaching into your accountant’s territory, but here’s a hard truth: while your accountant can be a trusted adviser and even a close confidant, they aren’t your CFO.
+This might feel like you’re encroaching into your accountant’s territory, but here’s a hard truth: while your accountant can be a trusted adviser and even a close confidant, he or she isn’t your CFO.
 Ultimately, it’s up to you to make the most sound financial decisions for your business.

 Ultimately, it’s up to you to make the most sound financial decisions for your business.

-The guidance provided by accountants and financial planners is invaluable in helping you find your bearings, but whether you press pause or go full-steam ahead is your call to make; as a small business, you’re still the decision-maker.
+The guidance of accountants and financial planners is invaluable in helping you find your bearings, but whether you press pause or go full-steam ahead is your call to make: as an entrepreneur at the head of a small business, you’re still the decision-maker.

 How much can you invest?